zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 5. For each name server in *Name Server IP* do:
    1. Match the IP address against the IP ranges specified in [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses]
-      1. If if falls within any of the address ranges reserved for *Documentation*, add the name server name and IP address to the *Documentation Address* set,
+      1. If the IP address falls within any of the address ranges reserved for *Documentation*, add the name server name and IP address to the *Documentation Address* set,
       2. Else, if it falls within an address range belonging to any of the